Ziggeo/ziggeo-wp-videowalls-for-ziggeo/readme.txt

 = 1.4 =
 * Changed the tags parsing for index calls so that it supports all of the tags supported by Ziggeo core plugin.
 This means you can now use `%USER_ID%`, `%USER_NAME_FIRST%`, `%USER_NAME_LAST%`, `%USER_NAME_FULL%`, `%USER_NAME_DISPLAY%`, `%USER_EMAIL%` and `%USER_USERNAME%` in your templates.
+* Added better way of handling the plugin options

 == Changelog ==